Burn Baby Burn

 1st steel-framed ‘skyscraper’.
 13 floors, 43m height.

 1818.
-Working from 75 Long Acre, coach builder Denis Johnson’s wood framed/ iron wheeled ‘pedestrian curricle’ similar to that introduced in Germany in 1817 by Baron Karl von Drais.
+Working from 75 Long Acre, coach builder Denis Johnson’s built over 300 wood framed/ iron wheeled ‘pedestrian curricles’ similar to that introduced in Paris in 1817 by Baron Karl von Drais.

 2026.
 Brompton foldable electric city bike.
-No place on the city streets for cars now?
+The days of fuel burning cars on our city streets are numbered.

 Brompton’s showroom is at 69 Long Acre, next to Johnson’s workshop of 200 years earlier.

-Science Museum: Watt’s coal-fired steam-powered beam engine started it all in 1766
+1776 Watt’s coal-fired steam-powered beam engine started it all

 Leadership